Disciplinary Policy

 • Arrange a disciplinary hearing.

-The Investigating Officer is responsible for presenting the case and making arrangements for any witnesses that he or she relies upon to attend the meeting.
+The Investigating Officer is responsible for presenting the case and making arrangements for any witnesses that they rely upon to attend the hearing.

 The employee is responsible for arranging any representation they choose to have and any witnesses that they may wish to call.
-Details of any witnesses the employee intends to call and a copy of all documents that the employee may wish to refer to at the hearing must be submitted to the Investigating Officer at least 3 working days prior to the hearing.
+Details of any witnesses the employee intends to call and a copy of all documents that the employee may wish to refer to at the hearing must be submitted to the Hearing Chair at least 3 working days prior to the hearing.

 • To hear the evidence in respect of the allegation, the employee’s response, and to decide whether or not the allegation is substantiated; and